The next VIRTUAL Visitor Info Session will be on Friday, June 2, at 7:00pm. Email Susan at email@example.com for the meeting link.

-We welcome visitors.
-Our daily rate is $50 a night, including room, food, toiletries, etc. Email Susan at email@example.com if you are interested.
+We welcome visitors who are fully COVID vaccinated.
+Our daily rate is $55 a night, including room, food, toiletries, etc. Email Susan at email@example.com if you are interested.

 When you visit, most of our activities are open to you.
 You are free to participate in our discussions if they interest you.
 You will be encouraged to say or ask whatever you want (even if it's personal) and express whatever you feel.
 But then you will be asked to hear whatever is said or felt in response.
 If someone in the group feels that your input is ill-informed, or an interference with what's happening at a particular time, they'll tell you so and explain why.
 If what's happening cannot be interrupted at that moment, you might be asked to wait until a better time, but we do urge you to ask.
 We will try to provide information about people, to update you, or to discuss community affairs, feedback learning theory and practice, or anything else you'd like to know.

-People staying for a night to a week are asked to pay $50 a day and help out some.
-If you decide to try living at Ganas for a while, all your expenses can be met with one fee of $920 or $970 a month, depending on what you can afford.
-That covers your room, food, toiletries, laundry supplies, utilities, wifi, etc. If you want to work in the community, you need to contact us at firstname.lastname@example.org to find out if there is work available, and if your skills meet our needs.
-If working here looks like an option, you will undergo a one month work trial when you get here, so we can find out how things work between us during that time.
+People staying for a night to a week are asked to pay $55 a day and help out some.
+If you decide to try living at Ganas for a while, all your expenses can be met with one fee of $950 a month, depending on what you can afford.
+That covers your room, food, toiletries, laundry supplies, utilities, wifi, etc. If you want to work in the community, you need to contact us at email@example.com to find out if there is work available, and if your skills meet our needs.
+When you first move in, you will undergo a one month trial, so we can find out how things work between us during that time.
 You will need to bring a deposit equal to one month's expenses whether you work here or work outside.
 In addition, all Ganas members are asked to help out in some way for at least a few hours a week.